 Brides spend months and years (some even a lifetime!) waiting to wear that perfect dress.
-That’s why photographers love capturing as she admires her dress moments before putting it on.
+That’s why photographers love capturing her admiring the wedding gown moments before putting it on.

 Tying the Bow Tie

 When it comes to the groom, photographers love capturing key moments during wedding prep like tying the tie.
-Similar shots include lacing shoes, buttoning the suit jacket, and fastening the watch.
+Similar shots include lacing shoes and fastening the watch.

 The First Look

 The wedding-day first look is one of the most important photographs, but couples shouldn’t even think about the photographer at all.
 Instead, let the moment unfold while truly embracing the emotions (tears and all) knowing the photographer will capture every detail along the way.

 A Kiss on the Temple